portsoc/hangman-in-branches/README.md

 To store the static data we are using a simple text file and for the dynamic data, we are using a PostgreSQL database.
 The latter may be overkill (we should ideally be using a non-relational database such as MongoDB), but it is a good example of how to use a relational database in a server-side application.

+What is important to note is that our server (`server/svr.js`) and client (everything in the `client` folder) remain unchanged throughout all of our modifications.
+The client certainly does not need to know anything about the changes in our server.

 ### Static data

+We have moved the array of `words` (previously in `server/data.js`) to a text file `server/data.txt`.
+The movie titles are now separated by a newline (`\n`) whereas before the array elements were separated by a comma (`,`).

 To read the content of `server/data.txt`, we need to use the `fs` module.
 Note that the module is native to Node.js, so we don't need to install it.